jccatilo/arduino/arduino_oop/README.md

 The main advantage of using OOP in arduino is when you have lots of sensor and motors and displays, which have common modes in declaration, instantiation, and just a few parameters change like pin number and what not.
 This has a deeper advantage which is OOP makes your code flexible when adding more of something without repeatitive code. a
 In this lesson we will particularly use tinkerCAD so everyone can test the final code.
 And also we can appreciate virtual sensors and actuators that move on screen.
+See [this](https://www.tinkercad.com/things/jr3d2wtCgg3-brilliant-tumelo-kup/) link for a quick glance of the final output for this tutorial.

 1. Go to tinkercad.com[](https://tinkercad.com) and create an acccount.
 2. After creation, select "Circuits" and then "Create new Circuit".
 Refer to image below.